Price guide £435,000

-An extended detached Cotswold stone cottage situated just below the green in the heart of sought after Box with three bedrooms, three reception rooms, character features and a lovely garden
+A well presented Cotswold stone cottage situated in the heart of sought after Box with three bedrooms, a lovely sitting/dining room, some great character features and a pretty rear garden

-The village of Box lies on the sheltered south facing escarpment, close to approximately 600 acres of common land belonging to the National Trust – a wonderful local amenity.
-The village enjoys a great local community, with a well used town hall and the community owned Box woods on the doorstep.
-Nailsworth is close by, and this benefits from a comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops and a good selection of cafes and restaurants.
-Beaudesert Park school is within walking distance and there are well regarded junior schools at both Amberley and Minchinhampton, with a chemist, cafes and a corner shop also at the latter.
+The village of Box lies on the sheltered south facing escarpment and close to 600 acres of common land belonging to the National Trust.
+The town of Nailsworth benefits from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops and a good selection of cafes and restaurants.
+Beaudesert Park school is within walking distance and there are well regarded junior schools at both Amberley and Minchinhampton.
 There is a main line railway station at Stroud which is some four miles distant and provides a direct service to London Paddington together with a more comprehensive range of shopping, educational and recreational facilities.

 Stroud District Council, Ebley Mill,Westward Road, Stroud, Gloucestershire GL5 4UB Tel: 01453 766321